|

 Outdoor Research is a company originating from Seattle.
 The story started off in the 80-ties with a pair of gaiters that made an expedition fail.
 That challenged Ron Gregg to build an even better one on his own.
 With the X-Gaiter, Outdoor Research was born and focused in the following years on developing functional products for outdoor enthusiasts, ranging from accessories to apparel from head to toe.
 With the Lab Rat Program that was launched in 2003, communication and feedback from users of the brand mirrors what the products are today.
 Their Motto: “Designed by Adventure”

-*Disclosure: I was not financially compensated for this post.
+*Disclaimer: I was not financially compensated for this post.
 I received a sample for review purposes.
 The opinions are completely my own based on my experience.
+Please refer to my Disclaimer / disclosure for more information & blogger transparency.

 Similar Posts